-What does your son learn in Scouting?
+What does your Cub Scout learn in Scouting?
 Well, it is a lot more than crafts, games, and outdoor skills.
-All of the Cub Scout programs in which you and your son will participate are carefully designed to teach your son something he will use throughout his life.
-Every activity is specially designed for your son’s age, development, and personal needs.
-Here are just a few of the things your son will gain through Cub Scouting:
+All of the Cub Scout programs in which you and your Cub Scout will participate are carefully designed to teach your son something he will use throughout his life.
+Every activity is specially designed for your Cub Scouts age, development, and personal needs.
+Here are just a few of the things your Cub Scout will gain through Cub Scouting:

-- A feeling of belonging to a positive and fun group of boys and caring adults.
+- A feeling of belonging to a positive and fun group of boys and girls with caring adults.

-- New social skills that will help him get along with others.
+- New social skills that will help them get along with others.

 - Develop new mental skills from reading and writing, to planning and organizing.

-- A greater understanding of other people and the world around him.
+- A greater understanding of other people and the world around them.

-- A system of values that will help him grow and make good decisions.
+- A system of values that will help them grow and make good decisions.

 - A concern and caring for people, and even opportunities to help others.